About the region

 You can reach Friuli Venezia Giulia and its wonderful cities and towns in multiple different ways.

-First of all there is the Friuli Venezia Giulia Airport ( triesteairport.it ) in Ronchi dei Legionari (Go) – Trieste.
-Trieste Regional Airport is 33 Km from Trieste, 40 Km from Udine, 20 Km from Gorizia and 80 Km from Pordenone.
-Urban connection with the Airport: aptgorizia.it
+First of all there is the Friuli Venezia Giulia Airport ( triesteairport.it ) in Ronchi dei Legionari (Go).
+Trieste Airport is located 33 Km from Trieste, 40 Km from Udine, 20 Km from Gorizia and 80 Km from Pordenone.
+Urban connections with the Airport: tplfvg.it; trenitalia.com

-Friuli Venezia Giulia is now one of the few regions in Italy to have a single urban and suburban transport service manager: FVG TPL Scarl ( tplfvgscarl.it )
+Friuli Venezia Giulia is now one of the few regions in Italy to have a single urban and suburban transport service operator: FVG TPL Scarl ( tplfvg.it )

-You can also reach Trieste by boat with the crossborder fast hydrofoil connects Piran, Poreč, Rovinj, Pula and Lussinpiccolo to Trieste.
+You can also reach Trieste by train ( trenitalia.com ) and by boat with the crossborder seasonal fast service which connects Piran, Poreč, Rovinj, Pula and Lussinpiccolo to Trieste.
 Plan your trip: libertylines.it

-The Grado - Trieste Maritime Line is a valid alternative to reach the beaches of the Golden Island from Trieste avoiding road traffic, but also a suggestive tourist offer for guests of Grado who wish to visit the regional capital, enjoying the sun and exciting view of the Adriatic coast, traveling by sea in perfect relaxation: aptgorizia.it
+The Grado - Trieste Maritime Line and Lignano-Grado are a valid alternative to reach the beaches of Grado and Lignano, avoiding road traffic, but also suggestive tourist offers for guests of Grado and Lignano who wish to visit the regional capital, enjoying the sun and exciting view of the Adriatic coast, traveling by sea in perfect relaxation: tplfvg.it

-The Lignano Sabbiadoro and Marano Lagunare in the summer.
+The Lignano Sabbiadoro and Marano Lagunare line is also available in the summer.
 The line, carried out with a motor ship, guarantees the modal integration with the Udine-Latisana-Lignano extra-urban service and with the urban one of Lignano.
-The period of execution of the maritime service is between June and September with start and end dates that vary from year to year: saf.ud.it
+The maritime service is available from June to September with start and end dates that vary from year to year: tplfvg.it

-If you are a cycle tourist you cannot miss the CAAR Alpe Adria Radweg Cycle Track, a cross-border cycle track that links Salzburg, Villach, Udine, Aquileia and Grado: alpeadriaradweg.at
+If you are a cycle tourist you cannot miss the CAAR - Ciclovia Alpe Adria Radweg - Cycle Track, a cross-border cycle track that links Salzburg, Villach, Udine, Aquileia and Grado: alpe-adria-radweg.at; alpe-adria-radweg.com

-We offer also the possibility to go on public transport with the bicycle: train, bus and boat for cyclists: the bike-friendly services: with the boat ( libertylines.it ) and bike&bus services ( aptgorizia.it )
+FVG also offers the possibility to go on public transport with the bicycle: train, bus and boat for cyclists: the bike-friendly services: with the boat ( libertylines.it; tplfvg.it ) and bike&bus services ( tplfvg.it )

 Railway routes: trenitalia.com